-With respect to the annual total compensation of the median employee, we calculated such employee's compensation for 2017 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. In identifying the median employee from our employee population, we chose gross pay for the final payroll in fiscal 2017 as our consistently applied compensation measure.
-We then annualized the compensation of all full-time and part-time permanent employees who were employed in said pay period (ended February 3, 2018).
+In identifying the median employee from our employee population, we chose gross pay for the final payroll in fiscal 2018 as our consistently applied compensation measure.
+We then annualized the compensation of all full-time and part-time permanent employees who were employed in said pay period (ended February 2, 2019).
 We did not make any cost-of-living adjustments.
-The median employee's compensation includes items shown in the Summary Compensation Table above, primarily base pay, bonus, 401(k) and other compensation.
+With respect to the annual total compensation of the median employee, we calculated such employee's compensation for 2018 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K. The median employee's compensation includes items shown in the Summary Compensation Table above, primarily base pay, bonus, company 401(k) contributions and other compensation.